 As I stepped up on the platform the view across the biomes with the sea beyond was spectacular.
 I lay down in my harness, putting my life entirely in someone else’s hands.
 I listened to the instructions and finally safety checks.
 Three, two, one and I’m whizzing through the air, high above the people below.

-The ride lasts about a minute and roughly half way through I started turning sidewise.
+The ride lasts about a minute and roughly halfway through I started turning sidewise.
 I felt my heart rate rising but I knew I was in good hands and trusted that it would right itself.
-I supressed my fears and before long, and much to my relief, I gently swung back to face forwards again.
+I suppressed my fears and before long, and much to my relief, I gently swung back to face forwards again.
 As instructed I put my arms down to my sides making me more aerodynamic.
-As I picked up speed the tree tops got closer and I headed face first towards the ground.
+As I picked up speed the treetops got closer and I headed face-first towards the ground.
 With a jerk, the break kicked in as I reached the landing point.

 It was a thrilling experience.
 One I’d love to repeat.
 The great height at which you start the ride really wasn’t as scary as I feared it might be.
-It was actually worse as I got closer to the tree tops and the ground towards the end of my flight.
+It was actually worse as I got closer to the treetops and the ground towards the end of my flight.
 People I talk to about it seem to sit firmly in one of two camps.
 There are those who immediately react “I’d love to do that!” and those that say “I’d never do that!”
-However, if anyone reading this falls in between these two, like I did, I couldn’t recommend it to you more.
+However, if anyone reading this falls in between these two as I did, I couldn’t recommend it to you more.
 It’s really not scary once you are up there.
 It’s exciting.
 Thrilling.
 Exhilarating.
 And leaves you with a wonderful sense of achievement that’s hard to bet.
 I walked back to the Eden Project grinning from ear to ear, feeling very lucky that there had been a break in the weather.
 The zip wire, however, wasn’t going to be the only adrenaline rush of the weekend.

 My train home crashes and I make the BBC 6 o’clock news

 Just as I got back undercover at the Eden Project the heavens opened once again.
 I was so lucky that the lull in the wind speed matched the time of my zip wire booking.
-Gales lashed the south of England climaxing the next day as I tried to return home.
-A forty-foot tall tree with a huge girth had other ideas as it fell onto the track in front of us.
-The train slammed into it.
-Outside the window it looked as if the tree was exploding as bits of debris flew everywhere.
+Gales lashed the south of England climaxing the next day as I was travelling home by train.

-From the singing in the rainforest biome to sleeping in a container crate, and from lying over the Eden Project to the fallen tree, it was certainly a weekend in Cornwall to remember.
+From the singing in the rainforest biome to sleeping in a container crate, and from lying over the Eden Project to the train crash, it was certainly a weekend in Cornwall to remember.